chaq-mc/pokedex-search/README.md

 "**http//localhost:{portNumber}**"
  You then can browse to this address from any local web browser and begin searching for Pokemon.

+Start by typing a valid Pokemon name into the search box and pressing **Enter**.

 ## Future Updates

 - Given more time I would implement functionality to traverse the evolution tree.